richardpct/docker-gimp/README.md

 * XQuartz

 # Usage
-I wrote a Makefile for handling the life cycles of images and containers, the syntax is as follows:
+I wrote a Makefile for handling the life cycle of images and containers, the syntax is as follows:

+## Getting help
+    $ make help

 ## Building the image
     $ make build